 Unclean AC filters and vents cause the air conditioner to work longer in full capacity in order to be able to provide enough volume of cooled air.

-Depending on the manufacturer recommendations and on how dusty the area is, you need to clean or replace the air filters on regular basis, and clean the air vents for ducted AC units.
+Depending on the manufacturer’s recommendations and on how dusty the area is, you need to clean or replace the air filters on regular basis and clean the air vents for ducted AC units.

-As a general role, try to clean the filters or replace them once every one or two months depending on how fast the get dusty.
+As a general role, try to clean the filters or replace them once every one or two months depending on how fast they get dusty.

-7 – Use Fewer Lighting Units & Replace with Efficient Ones
+7 – Use Fewer Lighting Units and replace them with Efficient Ones

 Lighting units emit some heat into the air, which causes your cooling system to consume more electricity in order to keep the temperature low as per your settings.